-How Do Return of Premium Riders Work?
+How Return of Premium Riders Work

-|Return of Premium Life Insurance||Traditional Term Life Insurance||Permanent Life Insurance|
+|Return of Premium Life Insurance||Return of Premium Life Insurance||Standard Permanent Life Insurance|

-|Premium cost||Higher than comparable term life policy||Relatively lower than ROP and permanent life||Higher than ROP or Term policies|
+|Premium cost||Higher than comparable term life policies; lower than permanent life policies||Lower than ROP and permanent life policies||Higher than ROP or term policies|

 |Premium refund||Yes; returned at end of term if policyholder outlives term||No; no refund if policyholder outlives term||No; but premiums may help build cash value|